nwchemgit/nwchem-wiki/Solvation-Models.md

 ### Overview

 COSMO is the continuum solvation 'COnductor-like Screening MOdel' of A.
-Klamt and G. Schürmann to describe dielectric screening effects in solvents[@klamt1993].
+Klamt and G. Schüürmann to describe dielectric screening effects in solvents[@klamt1993].
 This model has been enhanced by D.M.
 York and M.
 Karplus[@york1999] to create a smooth potential energy surface.
 The latter facilitates geometry optimization and dynamics and the implementation